urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 - The agent's `on-save` arm is called, which packs the agent's state in a `vase` and exports it.
 - The new version of the agent is built and loaded into Gall.
-- The previously exported `vase` containing the old state is passed to the `on-load` arm of the newly built agent.
+- The previously exported `vase` is passed to the `on-load` arm of the newly built agent.
 The `on-load` arm will process it, convert it to the new version of the state if necessary, and load it back into the state of the agent.

 A `vase` is just a cell of `[type-of-the-noun the-noun]` - it's used extensively for sending data between agents, vanes and ships.
 A vase is made with the